kaiachain/kaia-docs/docs/references/sdk/viem/viem.md

 npx ts-node read.ts
 ```

-If the transaction was successful, you'll see the block number and user’s KLAY balance in your terminal.
+If the transaction was successful, you'll see the block number and user’s KAIA balance in your terminal.

 ![](/img/references/viem-read.png)